 Here are some of the best car sick remedies for kids out there today.

 Kids motion sickness medicine is a smart choice if you know your little one gets sick in the car.
 Most of these products work really well, and it’s a huge plus that you can give it to your child before you leave to help avoid any car sickness at all.
-You can get it very inexpensively at your local retailer or online at Amazon.
+One of the most popular is Dramamine for Kids. .
+Queasy Pops are another good choice.
+You can get them both very inexpensively at your local retailer or online at Amazon.

 Motion Sickness Patch These are safe for kids up to four years old.
 They are easy to apply and painless to remove.
 A natural herb treatment, this is a great option if your child doesn’t like taking medicine.
 Your child actually wears the patch behind their ear.
 You should apply it 10 minutes before travel.
 They can last for up to 3 days.

-Do you know of any other car sick remedies for kids that we should know about?
+Do you know of any other car sick medicines for kids or natural remedies that we should know about?
 Please leave your suggestions in the comments, we’d love to hear them.